njones61/ce547/docs/unit2/02_study_pt1/study_pt1_class.md

 # MODFLOW Case Study - Agricultural Drains

-Drains are sometimes used in agricultual regions with high water tables.
+Drains are sometimes used in agricultural regions with high water tables.
 Drains are thought to create a healthier environment for plant growth and to dry the soil so that it can be accessed by farm equipment throughout the crop production cycle.
 Drainage can also reduce saline-alkiline problems.

 One type of agricultural drain is a simple trench as shown below.
 The drain acts as a fixed head boundary.